 That was it.
 Keane definitively withdrew.
 Ireland went on to draw three games out of four, and secure a respectable second-round elimination after a penalty shootout defeat to Spain.

 That, however, was just one of many ironies about it all.
 For one, Keane had been specifically railing against satisfaction at that kind of performance; of the perils of not adopting the right mindset.
 Secondly, it ensured this was ultimately a somewhat predictable end result – if after an erratic sequence of events – in a tournament famous for surprises and upsets.

 With Keane in the team, Ireland could really have dreamt of reaching the semi-finals.
 Instead, he couldn’t reach a compromise.
 This was the tipping point of his tenacity.
 The ultimate winning mentality had become self-defeating.

 Back in that interview, Gorman asked Keane whether, “in 15 years’ time, are you going to look back and ask yourself what it was all about?”

 “There’s no doubt in my mind,” Keane responded.

 It didn’t take 15 years.
-Last December, in that celebrated documentary with Patrick Vieira, he expressed some regret.
-“To play in the World Cup.
-It would have been nice to play.
+In 2013's celebrated documentary with Patrick Vieira, he expressed some regret.
+“To play in the World Cup... it would have been nice.
 A lot of people were disappointed, particularly my family.”

 Disappointment and anger has now faded.
 An element of regret will always remain.